wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

 Internet-Draft              NSEC/NSEC3 usage                October 2016

-   the TTL of the NSEC record, and that generating negative responses from the NSEC record would hide these.
-We believe this recommendation can be relaxed because lookups for the specific name could have come in during the normal negative cache time and so operators should have no expectation that an added name would work immediately.
+   operators should have no expectation that an added name would work immediately.
 We think that the TTL of the NSEC record is the authoritative statement of how quickly a name can start working